Michigan Labor Laws: Everything You Need to Know

 - the mistake causing the overpayment was because of the employer, an employee, or a representative of either one

 - when the employer gives the employee an explanation in writing as to the cause of the deduction.
-It should be received no less than one pay period prior to the deduction being take out of the employee's wages
+It should be received no less than one pay period prior to the deduction being taken out of the employee's wages

-- the deduction amount is less than 15% of the employee's gross wages for the affected pay period
+- the deduction amount is less than 15 percent of the employee's gross wages for the affected pay period

 - the deduction occurs after all deductions have been made that are required by law or due to a collective bargaining agreement

 - the deduction doesn't decrease the employee's gross wages that is either greater than the federal minimum wage or the state minimum wage, whichever is less

 - the deduction has to happen by six months after overpayment

 - overpayment is from an error or misprint